aut0poietic/ia-wc-pipleline/webpack-stupid-wc/readme.md

  But on the other hand, this feels like a bit of a failure.
 I think I'm stuck in the old glory days of downloading a library once and using it over and over (who thought I'd look back fondly at jQuery?).
- If I wanted to create a library of reusable components, each individually wrapped, my minimum size is 22K for each.
+ If I wanted to create a library of reusable components, each individually wrapped, my minimum size is 22K each.

  I think I can do better, but at this point I think I have more questions than answers.